 Dan has been a board member since the creation of the Herb Brooks Foundation in 2003.
 He is the son of the late Herb Brooks.
 Dan is involved in almost all key Foundation decisions, and plays an important role in developing community and business partnerships.

-Dan is a senior vice president of RBC Wealth Management, where has serves as a financial consultant.
+Dan is the Managing Director of RBC Wealth Management, where has serves as a financial consultant.
 He also leverages his financial expertise for the Foundation, and has helped it flourish fiscally, especially over the past few years.
-Dan has been with Dain Rauscher since 1993.
+Dan has been with RBC since 1993.
 Earlier, he was a sales rep for IBM, a job he took after graduating in 1990 from the University of Denver, where he was a four-year letter winner in hockey.
 He graduated from St. Thomas Academy in St. Paul.

 Dan and his wife Marne reside in Minneapolis with their two daughters, Grace and Lucia.